Search for the chiral magnetic effect in collisions between two isobars with deformed and neutron-rich nuclear structures: Introduction

-The researches of the CME have been in rapid development, although the backgrounds for searching the CME cause serious difficulties~\cite{Bzdak:2012ia,Li:2020dwr,Wang:2016iov,Zhao:2019hta,Gao:2020vbh}.
-It has been first proposed that the CME could be observed by measuring the $\gamma$ correlator~\cite{Voloshin:2004vk}.
-By assuming the CME background is charge-independent, the difference $\Delta\gamma$ between the opposite sign (OS) and the same sign (SS) is expected to reflect the CME signal.
-The positive $\Delta\gamma$ has been observed by both RHIC-STAR~\cite{STAR:2009wot,STAR:2009tro} and LHC-ALICE experiments~\cite{ALICE:2012nhw}, which is consistent with the CME expectation.
-Unfortunately, the real situation is complicate because some backgrounds can also cause a positive $\Delta\gamma$, such as the resonance decays~\cite{Wang:2009kd} and local charge conservation~\cite{Schlichting:2010qia}, which makes the matter more difficult to observe a weak CME signal under a dominant background~\cite{Zhao:2018blc}.
+The researches of the CME have been in rapid development, although the backgrounds for seeking the CME cause serious difficulties~\cite{Bzdak:2012ia,Li:2020dwr,Wang:2016iov,Zhao:2019hta,Gao:2020vbh,Wang:2018ygc,Koch:2016pzl}.
+It was first proposed that the CME could be observed by measuring the $\gamma$ correlator~\cite{Voloshin:2004vk}.
+By assuming that the CME background is charge independent, the difference $\Delta\gamma$ between the opposite sign (OS) and the same sign (SS) is expected to reflect the CME signal.
+Positive $\Delta\gamma$ has been observed by both RHIC-STAR~\cite{STAR:2009wot,STAR:2009tro} and LHC-ALICE experiments~\cite{ALICE:2012nhw}, which is consistent with the CME expectation.
+Unfortunately, the real situation is complicated because some backgrounds can also cause a positive $\Delta\gamma$, such as resonance decays~\cite{Wang:2009kd} and local charge conservation~\cite{Schlichting:2010qia}, which makes it more difficult to observe a weak CME signal under a dominant background~\cite{Zhao:2018blc,STAR:2021pwb}.
 Therefore, the isobar program of $_{44}^{96}\textrm{Ru}+_{44}^{96}\textrm{Ru}$ and $_{40}^{96}\textrm{Zr}+_{40}^{96}\textrm{Zr}$ collision by the RHIC-STAR experiment was expected to solve this problem because the two isobar systems have a same nucleon number but different proton numbers~\cite{Voloshin:2010ut}.
-Isobar collisions are expected to produce a same background but different magnetic fields, which should make the CME observable ratio of $\rm Ru+Ru$ to $\rm Zr+Zr$ greater than unity~\cite{Xu:2017zcn,Deng:2018dut,Zhao:2019crj,Shi:2019wzi}.
-However, the recent blind analysis carried by the five STAR experimental analysis groups has consistently shown that the ratios of the CME observables between the two isobar collisions are less than unity~\cite{STAR:2021mii}, which announced that no predefined CME signal so far has been observed in the isobar program.
+Isobar collisions are expected to produce the same background but different magnetic fields, which should make the CME observable ratio of $\rm Ru+Ru$ to $\rm Zr+Zr$ greater than unity~\cite{Xu:2017zcn,Deng:2018dut,Zhao:2019crj,Shi:2019wzi,Choudhury:2021jwd}.
+However, the recent blind analysis~\cite{STAR:2019bjg} carried by the five STAR experimental analysis groups has consistently shown that the ratios of the CME observables between the two isobar collisions are less than unity~\cite{STAR:2021mii}, which indicates that no predefined CME signal so far has been observed in the isobar program.